EvanSprite/FRED-Populations/README.md

 - FRED-SickLeave-v1.2
 - FRED-SickLeave-v2.0

-FRED's U.S. synthetic populations uses the 2010 Decennial census and the 2007-2011 American Community Survey (ACS) as its sources of population counts and characteristics.
-This version also uses the Integrated Climate and Land Use System (ICLUS) gridded population dataset to place households across the landscape.
+FRED's U.S. synthetic populations were generated from 2010 U.S. Decennial Census and 2007-2011 5-year American Community Survey data.
+The data are computer representations of the distribution of households by these four demographic variables, but do not represent actual households or locations of actual households.

+No personally identifiable information was used to generate these data.

-This work was supported by the Models of Infectious Disease Agency Study (MIDAS) from the National Institute of General Medical Sciences (NIGMS), grant number U24GM087704.
+Funded under the Models of Infectious Disease Agent Study (MIDAS) grant 1-U24-GM087704 from NIGMS.

 Please cite the following in any publication using this data: